SFU-CMPT-201/lecture-notes/12-basic-crypto.md

         * Strong collision resistance: it should be difficult to find two messages `x` and `x'` where `h(x) == h(x)`.
 In other words, given a hash function, it should be difficult to find two values that produce the same hash.
+    * Ideally, you should get all three properties for a strong cryptographic hash function.
+      However, not all hash functions provide all three properties.
 * Private key crypto (or symmetric key crypto)

   ```bash